-Trading under the ticker TGOD on the TSX Venture Exchange, the stock opened at $3.60 a share in Canadian dollars – five cents below the initial public offering’s target price of CA$3.65.
+Trading under the ticker symbol TGOD on the TSX Venture Exchange, the stock opened at 3.60 Canadian dollars a share – 5 cents below the initial public offering’s target price of CA$3.65.

 Aurora’s investment follows a strategic partnership it launched with Ontario-based Green Organic Dutchman earlier in the year that included a CA$55 million investment by the Edmonton-based cannabis producer.

 Aurora has an option to increase its ownership interest to more than 50%, should the company reach certain operation and financial milestones.

 One of the largest cannabis IPOs, Green Organic Dutchman’s debut follows MedReleaf’s June listing (TSX: LEAF), which plummeted 22% on its initial day of trading.